Gift Ideas

 14th November, 2021

 Cuddly toys are often poor gifts.
 Children have loads already; the line between “cute” and “horrifying” can be surprisingly blurry; there’s no way to tell whether a given cuddly toy will sing to their hearts.
 For adults, they take up space, and generally don’t double as cushions or pillows.
 They’re just large cute lumps.
-Still, for the right recipient, this sleepy little mushroom is adorable. $49 from Urban Outfitters.

 A Bum Bag